Readings Are Off the Scale

 - In Carmageddon 2 all the cars have a five-segment "strength" rating that tells you, generally speaking, how much they can hurt your opponents.
 The impractically huge and ridiculously heavy dump truck gets a rating of eighty out of five.

-- In The Elder Scrolls V: Skyrim, while not in the storyline or dialogue, abusing the Alchemy/Enchanting Positive Feedback Loop would cause all numbers in affected equipment — both enhanced stats and gold value — to have so many digits that they would go off the side of the screen.
+- In The Elder Scrolls V: Skyrim, while not in the storyline or dialogue, abusing the Alchemy/Enchanting or Alchemy/Restoration Positive Feedback Loop would cause all numbers in affected equipment — both enhanced stats and gold value — to have so many digits that they would go off the side of the screen.
+Creating a fortification of health enchantment with such huge buffs allows you to tank a hit from a giant

 - Subverted in Dragon Ball Abridged.